strava/go.serversets/README.md

 Dependencies
 ------------
-Dependencies are vendored in the `/deps` directory.
-There are no other repos to download.
+Dependencies are vendored in the `/vendor` directory.
+This is compatible with the 'Go 1.5 vendor experiment.'
+Set GO15VENDOREXPERIMENT=1 during the build to make use of these packages.
-We're using the `deps` directory to not conflict with the 'Go 1.5 vendor experiement.'

 Tests
 -----